-User Fees: User fees are charges for services, such as the use of public property and parking, paid by those benefiting from the service.
+User Fees: Charges for services, such as the use of public property and parking, paid by those benefiting from the service.

 Virginia Railway Express (VRE): A transportation partnership of the Northern Virginia and Potomac and Rappahannock Transportation Commissions, the Counties of Fairfax, Prince William, Stafford, Spotsylvania, and Arlington, and the Cities of Manassas, Manassas Park, Fredericksburg, and Alexandria.
 VRE provides commuter rail service from the Northern Virginia suburbs to Alexandria, Crystal City, and downtown Washington D.C.